How Evaluation Choices Distort the Outcome of Generative Drug Discovery: Results and Discussion

-The observed `size trap' makes it necessary to analyze large design libraries for robust evaluation.
-However, this comes with an increased overhead when ranking and selecting molecules from large libraries (\eg for follow-up prospective studies).
-Often, criteria based on subjective judgement/expertise are used, which makes the analysis prone to bias and limits its broader applicability.
-Here, we explore the model likelihoods -- which capture how well a SMILES sequence aligns with the information learned by the model during training (equation (\ref{eq:likelihood})) -- as a strategy for library rationalization.
-Likelihoods can be computed for any design and for the majority of the popular deep generative models\cite{kingma2022autoencodingvariationalbayes,papamakarios2021normalizing,hochreiter1997long}.
-Albeit likelihoods have already been introduced for de novo design\cite{laban2022near,moret2022perplexity,ozccelik2024chemical}, an open question remains as to how they can be used systematically navigate large designlibraries.
+Large molecule libraries help overcome the observed `size trap' and increase the chances of hit-finding\mbox{\cite{liu2025impact,segler2018generating}}.
+However, this comes at increased computational costs when ranking and selecting molecules from large libraries.
+Often, criteria based on subjective judgment or expertise are used, making the analysis prone to bias and limiting its broader applicability.
+Recently, model likelihoods have been suggested as a model-dependent strategy (Equation (\ref{eq:likelihood})) to capture how well a SMILES sequence aligns with the information learned by the model during training \cite{moret2022perplexity, ozccelik2024chemical}.
+Likelihoods can be computed for any design for models trained with maximum likelihood estimation, \eg autoregressive models, variational auto encoders, and normalizing flows\cite{kingma2022autoencodingvariationalbayes,papamakarios2021normalizing,hochreiter1997long,rezende2015variational}, and external scores (\eg discriminator predictions in adversarial settings) might be used as a replacement otherwise\cite{goodfellow2014generative}.
+Similarly, design frequencies have been recently used for molecule prioritization in prospective studies, under the hypothesis that frequently generated molecules might indicate relevant designs\mbox{\cite{ballarotto2023lowdata,isigkeit2024automated}} .
+While likelihoods and design frequencies allow bypassing the need for external ranking tools, an open question remains as to how they can be used systematically to navigate large design libraries.
+Here, we investigate these two metrics for library prioritization, and for the information they provide on the selected designs.

-Here, after generating 1,000,000 designs from a fine-tuned model (LSTM in this selected example), we computed the designs' likelihoods and binned them into deciles of increasing likelihood.
+\underline{Likelihood}.
+After generating 1,000,000 designs from a fine-tuned model (LSTM in this selected example), we computed the designs' likelihoods and binned them into deciles of increasing likelihood.
 We inspected the designs of each decile for: (i) syntactic score, \ie the fraction of chemically valid SMILES strings (validity) and molecules not in the training sets (novelty); (ii) structural similarity to the fine-tuning set, computed as maximum Tanimoto similarity on extended connectivity fingerprints \cite{rogers2010extended} of novel and unique designs; and (iii) number of substructures, to capture the internal diversity of each decile.